metalift/metalift/artifact_readme.md

 [comment]TODO: fill this
 - Docker building time: ~20 minutes.
 - Docker image size: ~15GB.
-- Memory used at peak: ~10GB ???
-TODO
+- Memory used at peak: ~3GB
 - Which badges do you claim for your artifact?
 Functional?
 Reusable?
 Available?
     - We claim all three badges.